mingislight/mingislight.github.io/_posts/2026-03-21-what-makes-a-good-epic-analyst.md

 If we change this, what else will it affect?

-How will the clinician use it?

-How will the care manager use it?
+How will the end user use it?

 Will this help reporting?